Ellis (TV series): Production

 The series was renewed for a second series with filming scheduled for June 2025.

 Broadcast

-The series was broadcast on Channel 5 in the UK on 31 October 2024.It was launched internationally shortly after on Acorn TV under the title 'Inspector Ellis'.
+The series was broadcast on Channel 5 in the UK on 31 October 2024.
+It was launched internationally shortly after on Acorn TV under the title 'Inspector Ellis'.

 The season launched with 'Hanmore' as the pilot and brought in 1.3 million viewers.

+It started showing in the Netherlands on BBC NL on 17 July 2026.